John King, Realtor — KingRealtor757

 Kempsville Meadows Elementary

-Virginia Beach City Public Schools · PK–Grade 5 · one of a dozen elementary schools serving the area
+Virginia Beach City Public Schools · PK–Grade 5 · one of a dozen elementary schools in the Kempsville area

 PK–5